Faculty Affairs Directory

 LaToya B. Thomas, B.S.

-Senior Executive Assistant to the Senior Vice Provost for Faculty Affairs | lblizzard@vcu.edu
+Special Assistant to the Senior Vice Provost for Faculty Affairs | lblizzard@vcu.edu

-LaToya B. Thomas serves as the Senior Executive Assistant to the Senior Vice Provost - Faculty Affairs.
+LaToya B. Thomas serves as the Special Assistant to the Senior Vice Provost - Faculty Affairs.
 In this capacity, she plays a vital role in providing high-level administrative support to the SVP-Faculty Affairs.
 A core part of her role includes managing key aspects of the Promotion and Tenure process, which includes tracking submissions, ensuring compliance with policy, and serving as a liaison between schools/colleges and the Office of the Provost - Faculty Affairs.
 LaToya is a graduate of Virginia State University.
 Outside the office, she enjoys spending time with her family and traveling.

 Susan M. T. Coombes, Ph.D.

-Director, Center for Teaching and Learning Excellence | scoombes@vcu.edu
+Assistant Vice Provost and Director, Center for Teaching and Learning Excellence | scoombes@vcu.edu

 Tiffany Freitas, B.A.

-Program Manager | freitast@vcu.edu
+Senior Program Manager | freitast@vcu.edu

 William E. King, M.S.
 Ed.